What is an ER Nurse?

-The emergency department (ED) nurse must be one who is quick thinking, collaborative, has excellent decision-making skills, and is an efficient multitasker.
-The ED RN will treat patients of all ages and backgrounds for a variety of issues.
-Many ED patients are experiencing life-threatening situations and the ED nurse and associated care team must be quick to triage, stabilize, revive, or resolve these issues before getting the patient the further care that they need.
+The ER nurse (also known as an Emergency Department nurse) must be one who is quick thinking, collaborative, has excellent decision-making skills, and is an efficient multitasker.
+They will treat patients of all ages and backgrounds for a variety of issues.
+Many ER patients are experiencing life-threatening situations and the ER nurse and associated care team must be quick to triage, stabilize, revive, or resolve these issues before getting the patient the further care that they need.

-As mentioned, ED nurses need to be quick thinkers, make decisive actions, and have strong stomachs and hearts.
-The following is a not all-inclusive list of possible ED nurse duties.
+As mentioned, ER nurses need to be quick thinkers, make decisive actions, and have strong stomachs and hearts.
+The following is a not all-inclusive list of possible ER nurse duties.

 - Rapid patient assessment